 Plastic Pollution Is Killing Coral Reefs, Study Finds

 It’s quite clear how insidious a threat plastic pollution is to the ocean’s marine life.
-However, the danger does not stop there.
+However, the danger is not just to mammals or invertebrates that ingest these bags, but also to the animals and algae that make up the reef.
 A new study reported in the Guardian, reveals that once the millions of tons of plastic waste sink below the surface they contaminate coral reefs.
 The findings of the four-year study were a result of diving on 159 coral reefs in Australia, Thailand, Indonesia and Myanmar.
 The corals most effected are the branching corals where plastics, especially plastic bags cling.
 And where the plastic clings it kills!

 Plastic on Corals Greatly Increases Disease!